Hammarn/1MB335/Lab1.md

 /proj/g2019029/private/RESULTS
 ```

 There you need to make a directory for you to work in.
-Call it your firstname underscore your last name:
+Call it your first name underscore your last name:

 `FirstName_LastName`

-For the rest of your exercises you should be working in that directory.
+For the rest of your exercises, you should be working in that directory.
 I.e copy data there and work on it.

 ---